khueue/ducc/report/ass1/report_ass1.md

  * _Macro Definitions_.
 Named regular expressions, to make the rules more readable and avoid duplication.
  * _Rules_.
 Pairs of "Regexp : Erlang code".
-When Regexp matches input, the the corresponding Erlang code is executed, usually emitting a token based on the input matched.
+When Regexp matches input, then the corresponding Erlang code is executed, usually emitting a token based on the input matched.
  * _Erlang code_.
 Any additional code needed by the above.